Run Pain-Free: Effective Calf & Anterior Tibialis Stretching

 DYNAMIC CALF STRETCHER FOR RUNNERS

 After your workout, we recommend including static stretches to improve flexibility and prevent muscle tightness.
-Static stretches are usually held for 10 to 30 seconds and don't involve active movement, so they're ideal for post-workout routines.
+Static stretches usually hold 10 to 30 seconds and don't involve active movement, so they're ideal for post-workout routines.
 However, performing them on cold muscles can increase your risk of injury, so save them for after your sweat session.
-Also, remember to breathe deeply to maximize relaxation and stretch's effectiveness.
+Also, remember to breathe deeply to maximise relaxation and stretch's effectiveness.

 Proper form is crucial!
 See the videos below to be sure you're using this technique effectively.